ejramas/TT_RAM-SRAM-Sense_Amp/docs/info.md

 During a read operation, the bitlines in_p and in_m carry a very small voltage difference produced by the selected memory cell.
 This small difference is inverted and dramatically amplified by the CMOS's at each input.

-These amplified voltages feed into the gates of a pair of NMOS's which control the current through each of the CMOS inverters.
-Since the current in the circuit is held constant due to the current mirror current source, these NMOS's convert the amplified voltages into a differential pair, rejecting any common mode voltage and outputting the amplified voltage difference centered at 0.9V.
+These amplified voltages feed into the gates of a pair of NMOS's which either reduce or increase the amount of current flowing through the circuit.
+This feedback works to correct the common mode of the output

 ## Design & Testing Process